-CONNECT TO ANNA SCHRIEMER FOR SIGHTSEEING, BEACHES, MAYAN RUINS, CENOTE TOURS, DIVING, SNORKELLING, CYCLE HIRE, NATURE, GOLF, TEQUILA AND MEZCAL TASTINGS, GASTRONOMY AND THE BEST TIPS ABOUT THE AREA.
+CONNECT TO ANNA SCHRIEMER FOR WEDDING AND EVENT PLANNING, SIGHTSEEING, BEACHES, MAYAN RUINS, CENOTE TOURS, DIVING, SNORKELLING, CYCLE HIRE, NATURE, GOLF, TEQUILA AND MEZCAL TASTINGS, GASTRONOMY AND THE BEST TIPS ABOUT THE AREA.

 Anna Schriemer’s enthusiasm for her destination is positively contagious.
 With more than 13 years living and working in the Riviera Maya and Tulum area, she has good reason to be so joyful.
 Calling paradise your home certainly has its benefits, and her ear-to-ear smile is the first sign.

 Originally from Groningen in the north of Holland, Tripwix’s ambassador for Mexico’s most exclusive stretch of Caribbean coastline has spent most of her time in Mexico working in the luxury hospitality business, after having arrived in 2005 as an intern to complete her final year at University studying hotel management.
-Today, she is a real estate advisor and high-end property manager, and Tripwix’s on-the-ground expert for Riviera Maya and Tulum.
+Today, she is a wedding and event planner, high-end property manager, and Tripwix’s on-the-ground expert for Riviera Maya and Tulum.

 Take a look at what Anna had to say about her experiences in the destination in this short interview.